Zoldyako/Zoldyako-Krita-Themes/README.md

 - Maybe how to make your own themes

 How to install:
 - Open Krita, go to: Settings > Manage Resources > Open Resources Folder
-    - Open the “color-schemes” folder
+- Open the "color-schemes" folder
 - Copy and paste the themes' zip file
 - Extract the zip file
 - Close and open Krita again to Krita load the themes
 - Then go to Settings > Themes > Chose your theme!